notLorne/tpStore2/README.md

     Extension VSC MySql v6.5.5 pratique pour pas aller dans DBeaver constament J'ai npm un mysql && npm i mysql2 pareil mais sans problème connection pour moi (et surement pour vous aussi)

+#GIT INSTRUCTIONS

+FROM TERMINAL:
+Ensure that you have the latest changes from the main branch by running the following commands in the terminal: git checkout main git pull origin main

+Switch to the branch you want to sync with the main branch by running the following command: git checkout <branch-name>
+    <branch-name> = isabelle_branch, mathieu_branch, jospeh_branch

+Merge the changes from the main branch into your branch by running the following command: git merge main

+Push the updated branch to GitHub by running the following command: git push origin <branch-name>

 #LANCER L'APPLICATION

     cd backend